Vanille-N/website/data/treebor.0/src/range.md

 and they become initialized on the first child access.
 Here are examples of how this applies.

-An uninitialized location does not produce the implicit read on function exit that we introduced with protectors.

 #### Example: write to offset pointer

 ```rust